adrenak/gorky/README.md

 ### 2. Customize your site

-- Edit `site-config.js` to configure site-wide settings (baseUrl, siteName, etc.)
+- Edit `site-config.js` to configure site settings and navigation
-- Edit `content/sidebar.json` to configure navigation
 - Add your markdown files to `content/`
 - Create blog posts in `content/posts/`